-Bitmessage is another free, Tor-friendly and privacy conscious email provider.
-Throughout the domain Bitmessage employs zero type of tracking or advertisements.
-Though they do collect a few stats about the service including the amount of active users, number of emails sent, number of emails received, and few server logs (IMAP, SMPT, etc.) though none of this information is ever personally identifying.
+Bitmessage is another free, Tor-friendly, and privacy-conscious email provider.
+Throughout the domain, Bitmessage employs zero type of tracking or advertisements.
+Though they do collect a few stats about the service including the number of active users, the number of emails sent, the number of emails received, and few server logs (IMAP, SMPT, etc.) though none of this information is ever personally identifying.

 For security Bitmessage employs a transport system that runs inside a sandbox, disallowing information to leave except through previously defined channels.
-The data on on disks is encrypted and emails are actually deleted from the system when you delete them from your account.
-While the service is Tor-friendly it is not Tor-exclusive and allows you to not only connect, but send and receive messages through both their clearweb and darkweb portals.
+The data on disks is encrypted and emails are actually deleted from the system when you delete them from your account.
+While the service is Tor-friendly it is not Tor-exclusive and allows you to not only connect but send and receive messages through both their clearweb and dark web portals.